Using links in documentation

 This article describes how to use hyperlinks from pages hosted at docs.microsoft.com.
 Links are easy to add into markdown with a few varying conventions.
 Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.

-The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports CommonMark compliant markdown parsed through Markdig and also supports DocFX Flavored Markdown (DFM).
-These markdown flavors are mostly compatible with GitHub Flavored Markdown (GFM), as most docs are stored in GitHub and can be edited there.
+The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports CommonMark compliant markdown parsed through the Markdig parsing engine.
+This markdown flavor is mostly compatible with GitHub Flavored Markdown (GFM), as most docs are stored in GitHub and can be edited there.
 Additional functionality is added through Markdown extensions.

 All links must be secure (